lesleyrs/Client3/README.md

 ```
 TODO: Touch input not working yet, might be fixed by last wiiu-sdl2 commit.
-NOTE: there's weird issues: highmem seems to not start due to tinysoundfont tsf_load failing, and libtom encryption fails (tiny-bignum is ok)
+NOTE: libtom encryption fails when it works on old wii? (tiny-bignum is ok)
+NOTE: highmem doesn't start due to tinysoundfont not working on powerpc
 ```

 #### Switch